-Course #: 08837 Credits: 1⁄2

-PEIMS #: 13016200 Grades: 9-12

-Course #08931 Credits: 1

-PEIMS #: 13016200 Grades: 9-12
+Course #08931 Credits: 1⁄2-1 PEIMS #: 13016200 Grades: 9-12

-Charles and a series of the contract of and the second and th

 Students will investigate global economics with emphasis on the free enterprise system and its impact on consumers and businesses.
 Students apply critical-thinking skills to analyze financial options based on current and projected economic factors.
 Students will gain knowledge and skills necessary to set long-term financial goals through investment, tax planning, asset allocation, risk management, retirement planning, and estate planning.
 This course may be entered at semester.